Mich121/Rocket-Game/README.md

 Technologies: Python + Qt

 Simple game, something like arkanoid
-I start using Qt in projects
+I started using Qt in projects